klpod221/devtoolkit/README.md

 ## About

-This is a open-source project that I created to help developers with some tools that I use in my day-to-day life.
-I hope you enjoy it!
+This is a open-source project that I created to help developers or anyone who needs some tools for their daily tasks.
+The project is a collection of tools that can be used for different purposes like ai chatbot, translator, text editing, image editing, converting, generating, etc. However, the main goal of this project is to provide a single place where you can find all the tools you need.

+The project is still in development and I'm adding new tools whenever I have time.

 If you want to contribute, feel free to fork this repository and make a pull request with your changes.
 And if you have any suggestions, please let me know by creating an issue.

+Hope you find this project useful!

-## Tools List (44/102)
+## Tools List (44/105)

 ### Text Editor